Become a Member Today!

 Following ten deliberative meetings between May 2020 and August 2021, the Constitution Committee unanimously recommended our Constitution.
-You can read the proposed Constitution here: https://bit.ly/ALEconstitution.
+ALE members voted unanimously to adopt the Constitution in October 2021.
+You can read the Constitution here: https://bit.ly/ALEconstitution.

 Equity@ALE: For a summary of ALE’s emphasis on equity and how we will apply it in practice, please see the Equity Summary here: https://bit.ly/ALEequity.